MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

   - Hash-Based Message Authenticator Codes (HMAC) secret extension or PRF Extension - This is required for using a security key to unlock Windows in offline scenarios.

 ## Timelines
 Microsoft ingests the latest version of the FIDO Alliance MDS every month, so there may be a maximum four-week delay from the time that your FIDO2 security key appears in FIDO Alliance MDS to when Microsoft recognizes the key model.
-If your key meets the Microsoft attestation requirements, it's automatically listed on the Microsoft FIDO2 partner page.
+If your key meets the Microsoft attestation requirements, it automatically appears on the Microsoft FIDO2 partner page.

 ## FIDO2 security keys eligible for attestation with Microsoft Entra ID